-We recommend that you have a medium fitness level to fully participate in this trip.
-You should be comfortable staying on your feet for long stretches at a time, and walking up to 6 miles a day.
-We will be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.
+Travelers should be comfortable staying on their feet for long stretches at a time and walking up to six miles over the course of a day.
+We'll be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.

 In addition to contributing to local economies, your trip helps preserve the region's artistic and cultural heritage—specifically surrounding stage arts in Barcelona.
 We'll visit museums actively restoring medieval artifacts, eat at historic restaurants that source locally ("Can Culleretes" also contributes to the preservation of historical businesses in the city), and collaborate with local artists from Barcelona's cabaret, classical dance, and magic scenes.
 In addition, our participation in Carnival Gala supports local families and encourages them to protect and preserve their private collections.

 Visa requirements for Spain vary depending on traveler citizenship.
 Please check requirements for travel to Spain and any countries passed through in transit.
 A passport is required for international travel.
 We recommend your passport expire at least six months after your return home.